pbrowne011/personal-site/content/about.md

 #
 # I like to ... .
 This blog is one of the places where I do that.
 +++
-Hi, I'm Patrick.
+Hi, I'm Pat.

 I like to build things, and to understand how stuff works.
 I'm interested in systems-level programming (OS, embedded), probability, and cryptography.
 I also enjoy golf, books, and reading other's blogs.
-I'm currently studying statistics and computer science at Boston University, graduating this December.
+I'm currently a software engineer at Cloudflare working on infrastructure tooling.

 Email me at pjbrowne011 [at] gmail [dot] com - I'm always interested in meeting new people.